python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6a_for_loops.md

 # Copy and modify the previous question to display the temperature and display whether it is above or below freezing.
 ```

-As you've seen, the indentation controls whether a part of the code is repeated.
+As you've now seen, indentation controls whether or not a part of the code inside the for-loop.
+If indented, it will be repeated.
+Where the indentation ends, the for-loop no longer exists.
 To practice this concept, try this example below.

 ```python3
 # 12b